42Crunch/resources/README.md

 4. Create an environment variable called **42c_url** and set its value to: https://pixi-secured.42crunch.test to invoke the protected API or to http://pixi-direct.42crunch.test:8090 to invoke the API directly.

-5. Invoke POST  /api/register operation with the following contents
+5. From Postman, Invoke POST  /api/register operation with the following contents

    ```json
    {